karthi07/js_tic_tac_toe/README.md

 - Fork the repo to your remote repository.
 - Clone or download the repository to your local machine.
+- open the `index.html` on your browser and play the game

 ### Install